We help promote patient safety in outpatient health care facilities around the world

 Medical or surgical safety is a product of:

 - A qualified physician or medical specialist

 - An appropriate candidate for the procedure

-Most operations are not emergencies and are considered elective surgery.
-This means you have time to learn about your operation to be sure it is the best treatment for you.
-You also have time to work with your physician to make the surgery as safe as possible.
-Being actively involved with your physician can greatly improve the outcome of your health care.
+Most operations are considered elective surgery.
+This means you have time to learn about your operation and to work with your physician in advance.
+Being actively involved with your physician can improve the outcome of your health care.

 For more information on what you can do before, during and after your appointment, review our Patient Fact Sheet.